zvxzdx/runeforge-wiki-ru/specific-guide/skin-fixes/broken-textures.md

 For crashing or invisible skins after LtMAO converting see step 3 and 4.

 > You will need at least [tex2dds](https://github.com/Morilli/Ritoddstex/releases) by Morilli and it's a good idea to get [texconv](https://github.com/microsoft/DirectXTex/releases) by Microsoft.
 These are both small CLI utilities.
 Install both of these to a folder you can remember later.
 Please read this section in its entirety before trying to follow the instructions.
-You may inadvertantly do something by simply following along without having fully understaning what you're doing.
+You may inadvertantly do something by simply following along without having fully understood what you're doing.
 If you have problems at any stage in this process, go back and re-read this entire section and make sure you haven’t missed anything.
 {.is-info}

 This tutorial uses CMD, but the commands are simple enough to easily rework for use with any other command processor like PowerShell.